methmal66/rhcsa-obsidian-vault/Notes/Network File Sharing.md

 ?
 `showmount -e server`

-How to mount a shared directory inside a client machine?::`mount server:/share /mnt`
+How to temporarily mount a shared directory inside a client machine?::`mount server:/share /mnt`